NETWAYS/foreman-training/provisioning/01_basics.md

 ****

-Wikipedia defines server provisioning as *a set of actions to prepare a server with appropriate systems, data and software, and make it ready for network operation* and your task will be to automated it.
+Wikipedia defines server provisioning as *a set of actions to prepare a server with appropriate systems, data and software, and make it ready for network operation*.
+Your task will be to automate it.

 ~~~ENDSECTION~~~